redlib-org/redlib/README.md

 - Third-Party Cookies
 - Third-Party Site

-### Libreddit
+### Redlib

-For transparency, I hope to describe all the ways Libreddit handles user privacy.
+For transparency, I hope to describe all the ways Redlib handles user privacy.

 #### Server

-* **Logging:** In production (when running the binary, hosting with docker, or using the official instances), Libreddit logs nothing.
-When debugging (running from source without `--release`), Libreddit logs post IDs fetched to aid with troubleshooting.
+* **Logging:** In production (when running the binary, hosting with docker, or using the official instances), Redlib logs nothing.
+When debugging (running from source without `--release`), Redlib logs post IDs fetched to aid with troubleshooting.

-* **Cookies:** Libreddit uses optional cookies to store any configured settings in [the settings menu](https://libreddit.spike.codes/settings).
+* **Cookies:** Redlib uses optional cookies to store any configured settings in [the settings menu](https://libreddit.spike.codes/settings).
 These are not cross-site cookies and the cookies hold no personal data.

 #### Official instance (libreddit.spike.codes)